Research Funding and Fellowships

-Directed action science investigations are funded when the scientific research or advice is clearly defined and needed quickly or an important opportunity would be lost if the proposal had to be go through a competitive bid funding process.
-With directed actions, there is typically only one entity (individual or team) that is qualified and available to do the work within the desired time frame.
+Directed action science investigations are funded when the DSP determines that scientific research or advice is clearly defined and needed quickly or if an important opportunity would be lost if the proposal had to go through a lengthy competitive selection process.
 View our currently funded directed action science investigations.

 Delta Science Fellows Program